15 Classic One-Hit Wonders from 1975 You Should Listen to Again

 Image: Amazon

-If emotional manipulation had a soundtrack, it would be “Feelings“—the song that launched a thousand therapy sessions.
-Released in 1974, Morris Albert’s voice somehow manages to be both aggressively earnest and suspiciously smooth (like that guy at the bar who definitely practices his pickup lines in the mirror).
-The song climbed to #6 on Billboard while slowly draining the emotional defenses of listeners everywhere.
-Later, it became the center of a copyright lawsuit when Lou Gasti claimed ownership—because apparently, someone wanted to take credit for creating the musical equivalent of public crying.
+If emotional manipulation had a soundtrack, it would be “Feelings.”
+The song launched a thousand therapy sessions.
+Released in 1974, Morris Albert’s voice manages to be both aggressively earnest and suspiciously smooth.
+He sounds like that guy at the bar who definitely practices pickup lines in the mirror.

 9. Bazuka – “Dynomite” (1975)